jbeirer/orion-atlas/docs/source/index.rst

 as Orion workers, the jobs need to have continuous access to a shared database.
 Keep in mind that HTCondor jobs are isolated from the outside world (and this for good reason!), such that we are not able to use cloud-hosted DB services such as Amazon Web Services (AWS).
-Instead, we can host our own database on a virtual machine (VM) using `CERN OpenStack resources`_.
-While Orion supports a variety of different database, MongoDB, a document-based NoSQL database is the recommended backend for large-scale parallel optimizations, where the number of workers gets higher than 50.
+Instead, we can host our own database on a virtual machine (VM) using `CERN OpenStack resources`_, which can be reached within the network by the HTCondor jobs.
+While Orion supports a variety of different database, MongoDB, a document-based
+NoSQL database is the recommended backend for large-scale parallel optimizations, where the number of workers gets higher than 50.
 You can find out more about the database in the `MongoDB documentation`_.
+You can follow these (easy) steps to get a working set-up:

+1. :ref:`Set-up a VM using CERN OpenStack resources<vm>`
+2. Set-up a MongoDB instance on the VM
+3. Configure Orion

 ..
    Links